-The first Leghorn chickens came to England from America.
-Mr. Tegetmeier imported White Leghorns in 1870 and Lewis Wright imported Brown Leghorns in 1872.
-English breeders embraced the breed for its excellent laying ability, but they did not value its small appetite and smallish size as Americans did.
-So Minorca chickens were crossed into the English Leghorns to increase the breed’s size – much closer to that of a dual-purpose farm fowl.
-And thus English Leghorns came back across the Atlantic to America to help fuel the transition of farm fowl to commercial poultry industry, about 1910 and onward.
+White Leghorns were imported from America to England by Mr. Tegetmeier around 1870; Lewis Wright imported Brown Leghorns in 1872.
+English breeders embraced the breed for its excellent laying ability, but they did not value its small appetite and smallish size, so they crossed them with Minorca chickens to increase the breed’s size making them much closer to a dual-purpose farm fowl.

-During the early part of the 1900s, poultrymen were concerned with beauty as well as production.
-The Leghorn, with its spritely carriage, long flowing curves, and long flowing tail certainly resembles a living work of art.
+During the early part of the 1900s, fanciers were concerned with beauty as well as production.
+The Leghorn, with its spritely carriage and long flowing curves and tail, certainly resembles a living work of art.
 But soon a rift in the poultry industry occurred.
-There quickly formed two camps of thought – those that believed production was the only measure of worth; and those that believed form and function should be maintained together.
+There quickly formed two camps of thought – those who believed production was the only measure of worth, and those that believed form and function should be maintained together.

-Today a majority of Leghorns are of the industrial type and dominate white egg production in America.
-The remaining non-industrial Leghorn chickens are in the hands of small breeders all across the country and still retain their foraging and productive nature.
-The breed offers many wonderful attributes: high rate of egg production; high level of fertility; hardiness; vigor; chicks are easy to raise and feather quickly; the breed can be raised on almost any soil type.
+Beginning in about 1910, hybridized English Leghorns that came back across the Atlantic to America helped fuel the transition of farm fowl to the commercial poultry industry.
+Today a majority of Leghorns are of the industrial type and dominate white-egg production in America.
+The remaining non-industrial Leghorn chickens, which more closely resemble the original Italian imports, are in the hands of small breeders all across the country and still retain their foraging and productive nature.

-Leghorn chickens were admitted to the American Poultry Association’s standard in these varieties: Single Comb Light Brown and Dark Brown, 1874; Single Comb White, 1874; Single Comb Black, 1874; Rose Comb Light Brown and Rose Comb Dark Brown, 1883; Rose Comb White, 1886; Single Comb Buff, 1894; Single Comb Silver, 1894; Single Comb Red, Single Comb Black-Tailed Red, and Single Comb Columbian, 1929; Rose Comb Black, Rose Comb Buff, Rose Comb Silver, and Single Comb Golden Duckwing, 1981.
-Males weigh 6 lbs and females weigh 4.5 lbs.
-Depending on the strain they can lay between 150 up to 300 eggs a year.
+Leghorn chickens were admitted to the American Poultry Association’s Standard of Perfection in these varieties: Single Comb Light Brown and Dark Brown, Single Comb White, and Single Comb Black in 1874; Rose Comb Light Brown and Rose Comb Dark Brown in 1883; Rose Comb White in 1886; Single Comb Buff and Single Comb Silver in 1894; Single Comb Red, Single Comb Black-Tailed Red, and Single Comb Columbian in 1929; Rose Comb Black, Rose Comb Buff, Rose Comb Silver, and Single Comb Golden Duckwing in 1981.

 Did you know: